 helm secrets install release-name -f values.yaml -f credentials.yaml your-chart

-Example 2: helm-secrets with Cloud Secrets Managers
+2.4 Tutorial: helm-secrets with Cloud Secrets Managers

-In the previous example, we discussed how to store sensitive information in an encrypted form within the values file.
-However, helm-secrets offers another mode that integrates with popular cloud secrets managers like Hashicorp Vault or AWS Secrets Manager.
+In the previous tutorial, we discussed how to store sensitive information in an encrypted form within the Helm values file.
+However, helm-secrets offers another mode that integrates with popular cloud secret managers like AWS Secrets Manager or Hashicorp Vault.
+To enable the integration with cloud secrets managers, we need to set the environment variable HELM_SECRETS_BACKEND=vals before running Helm.
+This will activate the vals integration in helm-secrets:

 export HELM_SECRETS_BACKEND=vals